Reon-02/VSDSquadron-mini-internship/README.md

 ./a.out
 ```
 image<br>
--Check the result using a calculator
+-Check the result using a calculator <br>
--after verifying go back to the editor
+-after verifying go back to the editor <br>
--change the values of n
+-change the values of n <br>
--recompile and verify it .
+-recompile and verify it .<br>